 Odontocetes

-In this section, we organize our odontocete species list by Sperm whale, Delphinidae (broadband, 30-50 kHz peak, and blackfish), Beaked whales, and narrow high-band frequency species (Porpoise, Kogiidae).
+See our odontocete study species below for more information.
+Our species list is organized by sperm whale, dolphins, beaked whales, and narrow band high-frequency (NBHF) species (Porpoise, Kogiidae).
 Each section includes call types, spectra imagery, and wigner plots if applicable.
-Below is a figure differentiating inter-click-interval ranges of these odontocete groups.

 Sperm whale